AlekPrz/AlekPrz/README.md

 ## What I'm currently learning

+Git
-Ghithub, Javascript and after master that im going to take a look on React.js
+Javascript and after master that im going to take a look on React